5 CRITICAL MUSCLE BUILDING MISTAKES (AND HOW TO AVOID THEM)

 Mistake #3: You’re Not Eating Enough

-Switching over to nutrition now, the third reason why you might be failing to build muscle is that you’re just not consuming enough total calories.
+Switching over to nutrition now, the third among common muscle building mistakes is that you’re just not consuming enough total calories.

 Now yes, as long as you’re getting enough protein per day (around 0.8 grams per pound of bodyweight), then you can still gain muscle while in a calorie deficit if you’re a beginning lifter or if you’re overweight.